shakeel-data/walmart-analysis-sql-python/README.md

    - **Storage**: Save the data in the `data/` folder for easy reference and access.

 ### 3. Installing & Importing Dependencies
-Set up the environment by installing and importing key Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn.
+Set up the environment by installing and importing key Python libraries such as Pandas, Matplotlib, Seaborn, plotly and SQL such as pymysql, sqlalchemy, psycopg2

 ```python
 import pandas as pd